-In “Mind Field,” her sharp review of four new books on American psychiatry, Talitha Stevenson pauses to note:
+In “Mind Field,” a sharp review of four new books on American psychiatry, Talitha Stevenson pauses midstream to note:

 Only 3 per cent of DSM disorders have any known biological causes.
 The causes of the remaining 97 per cent—and this includes depression, anxiety, schizophrenia, attention deficit hyperactivity disorder (ADHD), bipolar and all personality disorders—are not known.
 The theory that chemical imbalances cause mental illness—that a serotonin deficiency causes depression, for example—is unproven.
 Billions of research dollars have been spent on trying to establish a link between neurotransmitters and mental disorder, and the attempts have failed.
 For all the scientific terminology, psychiatric diagnoses are based on subjective judgments.